And in other news…

 You see Son, here’s the thing.
 Teenagers are weird.
 And you are one of them.
 Don’t worry.
 It’ll pass.
 But before it does, I want you to know…

-During this time, irrational emotions will surface in your heart and plummet into your gut without warning; there will be acne and body odor and other physiological weirdness; there will be mild flirtations, booty shorts, and full-blown geeked-out immaturity; there will be self-consciousness and questionable judgement; there will be more critical boundaries and more severe rules; there will be tons of mistakes, blunders, and epic flub-ups.
+During this time, irrational emotions will surface in your heart and plummet into your gut without warning; there will be acne and body odor and other physiological weirdness; there will be mild flirtations, booty shorts, and full-blown geeked-out immaturity; there will be self-consciousness and questionable judgment; there will be more critical boundaries and more severe rules; there will be tons of mistakes, blunders, and epic flub-ups.

 But there will also be moments of exploration, wisdom, freedom, and the ability to discover the passions that make you uniquely you.
 At times you may feel older and also feel like a kid, you are kind of both and kind of not.
 And, that’s ok.

 So, for now, I will continue to fear there is no amount of toothpaste, deodorant, detergent or Lysol that can fix this.
-I guess I will just have to wait til you grow out of it; just like your Dad did.
+I guess I will just have to wait till you grow out of it; just like your Dad did.

 Because when Dad takes off his combat boots and removes the socks, he’s been wearing for three days (In.a.row)…